joncampbell123/dosbox-x/README.md

   - Documentation, language file translation
   - Notes regarding games, applications, hacks, weird MS-DOS tricks, etc.

+See the [CONTRIBUTING](CONTRIBUTING.md) page for more contribution guidelines.
 If you want to tweak or write some code and you don't know what to work on, feel free to visit the [issue tracker](https://github.com/joncampbell123/dosbox-x/issues) to get some ideas.

 For more information about the source code, please take a look at the [DOSBox-X source code description](README.source-code-description) page.